 A conspicuous feature of Origen’s misrecollection is his insistence that Josephus had attributed the fall of Jerusalem to the killing of James.
 In fact, as we have just seen, shortly before mentioning James, Josephus clearly attributed Jerusalem’s fate to a string of murders, including some in the Temple.

 Origen himself was convinced that the killing of Jesus was the principal cause of divine retribution.
-The assurance with which Origen reports and critiques Josephus’ supposed contrary view reinforces the impression that Origen confidently recalls that Josephus made an assessment of the supernatural and temporal impacts of murders in the Temple precincts.
+The assurance with which Origen reports and critiques Josephus’ supposed contrary view, that James’ killing rather than Jesus’ moved God to vengeance, reinforces the impression that Origen confidently recalls that Josephus made some assessment of the supernatural and temporal impacts of murders in the Temple precincts.
 And so Josephus did, but not James’ murder.

-Origen gives no hint that he had ever encountered this idea about James’ killing anywhere except in Josephus.
+Origen gives no hint that he had ever encountered this idea about the supernatural importance of James’ killing anywhere except in Josephus.
 It may very well be an entirely original product of Origen’s faulty memory.

 The closest extant candidate for a non-Josephan source is a report by Eusebius about the content of Hegesippus, who wrote in the Second Century.
 Hegessipus’ writings are lost to us.
 We must rely on Eusebius.
 It is sometimes unclear when Eusebius is quoting and when he is writing in his own voice, particularly at boundaries where a quotation gives way to a commentary on what was quoted.